PyConTH/www/site/pages/buy-tickets.en.rst

-.. title: Tickets are available now!
+.. title: SOLD OUT!
+THANK YOU FOR YOUR SUPPORT!
 .. slug: buy-tickets
 .. date: 2019-04-22 00:00:00 UTC+07:00
 .. tags: